The CREA CO2 Tracker is an online tool estimating CO2 emissions from fossil fuels within the EU27 region with only a week of latency.

-Temperature-corrected electricity and gas demand
+Temperature-corrected electricity demand

 To understand the trends in energy demand, it’s important to untangle the impact of weather variations and changes in consumption patterns.
 The changes in “temperature-corrected” demand indicate changes in underlying demand patterns, after the effect of temperatures is removed.